red/docs/preprocessor.md

 ## Execution context

 All the expressions used in directives are bound to a dedicated context to avoid leaking words in global context, causing unwanted side-effects.
-That context is extended with every set-words used in conditional expressions, macros and `#do` directive.
+That context is extended with every set-word used in conditional expressions, macros and `#do` directive.

 Tips: